uutils/uutils.github.io/content/blog/2026-08-error-diagnostics.md

 [Try it in the playground](https://uutils.org/playground/?cmd=env+-S+%27echo+%24%7B1FOO%7D%27).

-`test` builds a whole expression out of separate arguments, so the report echoes the expression alone and points at the argument that broke it.
+`test` builds its expression out of separate arguments.
+The report echoes the expression on its own, without the `test` in front, and marks the argument that broke it.

 Before: